 When you’ve been the victim of a crash caused by a wrong-way driver, or by any other careless or negligent driving, you could have serious expenses, from the replacement cost of your vehicle to lost wages and income to steep medical bills and expensive long-term treatment or rehabilitation.

 Get in touch with a firm with experience in the practice of automobile accident law.
-Kohan & Bablove, LLP has helped many clients recover the damages they’re entitled to.
+Kohan & Bablove, Injury Attorneys has helped many clients recover the damages they’re entitled to.
 Give us a call today at 1-844-404-2400 or contact us online through the form below to find out if we can help.
 The consultation to discuss your case is always free—you have nothing to lose and everything to gain.